-Windows kernel Event ID 41 is a very common error to find on out in the Event Viewer, now-a-days on Windows 7 and Windows Server 2008.
+Windows kernel Event ID 41 is a very common error to find on out in the Event Viewer, nowadays on Windows 10/8/77 and Windows Server.
 Microsoft recently published an article about ways to fix those issues.

 The system has rebooted without cleanly shutting down first

 Symptoms are your computer restarts, and a critical error message is logged in the event log:

 Description: The system has rebooted without cleanly shutting down first.
 This error could be caused if the system stopped responding, crashed, or lost power unexpectedly.